 This has made the Iceman a unique example of how interdisciplinary research achieves positive results.

 Experts were and still are researching various details of Ötzi’s life.
 In 2001, X-rays revealed the cause of death: The Iceman died from an injury caused by an arrow in his left shoulder.
-The arrowhead hit a main artery, so that he probably bled to death.
-A severe head wound, which was also discovered, could have occurred when he fell.
+The arrowhead hit a main artery, so that he probably bled to death within a matter of minutes.
+There can be no doubt that Ötzi was murdered.

 The paleo artists Adrie and Alfons Kennis from the Netherlands have completed a life-like reconstruction of the Iceman on behalf of the South Tyrol Museum of Archaeology.
 Thanks to forensic methods and fine craftsmanship, they were able to capture Ötzi’s facial features and reconstruct his body as realistically as possible.